MicheleTobias/OpenSourceCartography/README.md

 Your map may look a little rough right now.
 Mine, for example, has text running off the page and the colors are not probably going to stay the way they are.
 That's ok.
 Now's a good time though to think again about if there's anything else you'd like to add.
 It's easier to make a new file in the QGIS Print Composer now than to try to add things later.

+Unlike the previous sections of this workshop, finishing your map in Inkscape doesn't have a prescribed set of steps.
+Next we'll go through some tools and suggestions for how they can help, but how you apply them and the order in which you apply them is largely up to you and your artistic sensibilities.

 **Grouping**  Grouping ![Group Tool](/Images/Tool_Group.PNG) and ungrouping ![Ungroup Tool](/Images/Tool_Ungroup.PNG) are useful tools.
 Grouping objects allows you to treat multiple objects as one until they are ungrouped.
 Typically, .svg files exported from QGIS have all of the vectors grouped into one massive group with subgroups.

 Before we can edit anything, we'll need to ungroup the big single group: Using the Select Tool ![Select Tool](/Images/Tool_Select.PNG), click on some part of the drawing on your canvas.
 Look at the bottom of the window and verify that you've selected a group.
 The text on the bottom of the window will say something like "Group of 15000 objects in root".
 Now ungroup using the Ungroup tool ![Ungroup Tool](/Images/Tool_Ungroup.PNG).
 It may take a while for this process to finish because we have so many nodes.
 Save.